dehora/nakadi-book-spike/README.md

 Operations is also a factor behind Nakadi's design.
 Managing upgrades to systems like Kafka becomes easier when technology sits behind an API and isn't a shared dependency between microservices.
 Asychronous event delivery can be a simpler overall option for a microservice architecture compared to synchronized and deep call paths that have to be mitigated with caches, bulkheads and circuit breakers.

+The section ["Comparison to Other Systems"](./docs/using/comparison.html) describes Nakadi relative to systems such as Apache Kafka, AWS Kinesis, Google Pub/Sub and Azure EventHub.

 ### Features

 - **A secured HTTP API.** This allows microservices teams to maintain service boundaries, and not directly depend on any specific message broker technology.
 Access to the API can be managed and secured using OAuth scopes.